Maker-H/Study-Algorithm/README.md

 - This is a repository for solving an alogrithm exercises by [Baekjun](https://www.acmicpc.net/step)
 - The URL links to each problem is in the code
+- In the code with `improved` and `original` in the title, I made a note what I have learned while solving the problem

 </br><br>
 ## Index